 On October 8, 2005, Delphi Corporation and 38 of its domestic U.S. subsidiaries, which we refer to collectively as "Delphi," filed voluntary petitions for relief under Chapter 11 of the U.S. Bankruptcy Code.
 Delphi manufactures, in factories outside the United States, XM radios for installation in various brands of GM vehicles.
 Delphi also distributes to consumer electronics retailers various models of XM radios manufactured abroad.
 On January 25, 2008, the Bankruptcy Court entered an order confirming Delphi's First Amended Joint Plan of Reorganization, as Modified, which we refer to as the Delphi Plan, which provides for a reorganization of Delphi and the emergence of Delphi from bankruptcy as an ongoing entity.
 The Delphi Plan provides that Delphi shall assume all executory contracts including those with XM as of the effective date of the Delphi Plan.
 The Delphi Plan has not yet become effective, is subject to various conditions and may not become effective.
-Certain investors entered into commitments to provide financing to a reorganized Delphi, but (according to Delphi) terminated the investment agreement just prior to the closing of the financing.
-Delphi has commenced certain litigation alleging wrongful termination of the investment agreement, and asserting that the financing is necessary for the successful consummation of the Delphi Plan.
+Certain investors entered into commitments to provide financing to a reorganized Delphi, but (according to Delphi) terminated the investment agreement, and asserting that the financing is necessary for the successful consummation of the Delphi Plan.
 Accordingly, it is unclear at this time whether the Delphi Plan will ever become effective.
-Further, even if the Delphi Plan becomes effective, Delphi has taken the position that any contracts that expire prior to the effective date of the Delphi Plan will not be assumed under the Delphi Plan and Delphi shall have no obligation to cure any pre-bankruptcy defaults thereunder.
+Further, even if the Delphi Plan belphi Plan and Delphi Plan and Delphi shall have no obligation to cure any pre-bankruptcy defaults thereunder.
 XM has reserved its rights to dispute that position.